 2.7.2 Outage Requirements

-The majority of the construction and earthworks for both the new 220kV UGC connection and the Gorman HV Cable or OHL options can be done as an offline build without the need for outages.
+The majority of the construction and earthworks for the new 220kV C-type extension can be done as an offline build without the need for outages.
 Single busbar outages will be required during final busbar connections and commissioning works.
-It is noted that any outage requirements associated with the C-type extension required for the Gorman OHL option are not considered in this report (please refer to report 321084AE-REP-004).